goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

 ❌ **Otherwise:** When looking at a report with flat and long list of tests, the reader have to skim-read through long texts to conclude the major scenarios and correlate the commonality of failing tests.
 Consider the following case: When 7/100 tests fail, looking at a flat list will demand reading the failing tests text to see how they relate to each other.
-However, in an hierarchical report all of them could be under the same flow or category and the reader will quickly infer what or at least where is the root failure cause
+However, in a hierarchical report all of them could be under the same flow or category and the reader will quickly infer what or at least where is the root failure cause

 <br/>